AndrewRoyceMartin/Crypto-Trader-REPLIT/replit.md

 A two-tier caching system utilizes SQLite for raw market data, managed by `DataManager` and `DataCache` to minimize API calls.

 **Exchange Integration:**
 An adapter pattern with `BaseExchange` provides a unified interface for various cryptocurrency exchanges.
-The system uses live OKX exchange through `OKXAdapter`, connecting directly to the user's real OKX trading account.
+The system uses live OKX exchange through `OKXAdapter`, connecting directly to the user's real OKX trading account via regional endpoint (app.okx.com for US accounts).
 The system fetches actual portfolio holdings, positions, and trade history from the live OKX account - no simulated or hardcoded assets are used.
 Portfolio data reflects the user's real holdings on their OKX account.
+Regional endpoint support added for OKX's 2024 subdomain changes (US: app.okx.com, EEA: my.okx.com, Global: www.okx.com).

 **Risk Management:**
 The `RiskManager` enforces multiple safety layers, including portfolio-level limits, position sizing, daily loss limits, and emergency halts, performing checks before every trade.
 Position sizing, entry/exit prices (with slippage), stop loss, and take profit levels are calculated using integrated bot pricing formulas to ensure a consistent 1% equity risk per trade.